 Firstly it’s important to understand why you are migrating systems.
 Ask yourself, how does migrating your Customer Relationship Management (CRM) system align with your business goals?
 To get the whole company on board, you need to make sure you have specified why migrating will be better.
 People don’t like unnecessary change so you have to be able to convince the board of the benefits the change will bring!

 It’s important to note down who will be most impacted by this migration.
-It’s likely that it will be the people in your sales and marketing teams that will experience the biggest change, but the effects are likely to trickle down to all areas of the organisation.
+It’s likely that it will be the people in your sales and digital marketing teams that will experience the biggest change, but the effects are likely to trickle down to all areas of the organisation.
 Start to understand the biggest obstacles or objections that people have about this change and figure out how best to alleviate these worries.